mfpjayb/maf.js-docs/README.md

 # MAF.JS

-Maf.js is a javascript framework for building web applicaitons.
+Maf.js is a javascript framework for building web applications.
-It makes building an interactive UI simeple but powerful.
+It makes building an interactive UI simple but powerful.
 This framework is built to be simple and easy to understand for developers.
 It is not using a virtual dom, instead it will attache a watcher to a bindings and update it only when necessary.